Table of Contents

 - His worship became associated with the planet Jupiter.

-- He was the god of justice, fairness, and compassion.
+- He was the god of justice, Magic, creation, water, and agriculture.

 - He is often depicted standing next to or riding upon a dragon.
 A myth exists of Marduk defeating the dragon Mushussu, a mythological creature with scales and hind legs.